VadimKlimets/Playwright_Automation_Quotes_to_Scrape/README.md

 7. Easy to write autotests

-8. Easy to debug autotests
+8. Easy-to-debug autotests

-9.Easy to maintain autotests
+9. Easy to maintain autotests

 10. Easy learning curve

 11. Officially Supported by Microsoft

-12. No need to install third party plugins which can dissappear or stopped to be updated
+12. No need to install third-party plugins which can disappear or stopped to be updated

 13. Ready to use out-of-the-box for both FE and BE QA/QC/Testing with 3 major browsers engines for Desktop and Mobile resolutions and BE APIs:
 A. chromium